WestDRI/wgpages/content/bash1/bash-01-intro.md

 laptops have built-in terminals, whereas on Windows we suggest using a free version of MobaXterm that comes with its own terminal emulator and a simple interface for remote SSH sessions.

-Let's log in to *sfuschool.c3.ca* using a username userXX (where XX is three digits):
+Let's log in to *sfuschool.c3.ca* using a username userXX (where XX is two digits):

 ```sh
 [local]$ ssh userXX@sfuschool.c3.ca   # password supplied by the instructor